- Business and Employment»

 A Systematic and Balanced Approach to Risk Management and Cost Control

 For too long the common wisdom seems to have been "You can't lose money with real estate."
 This perspective placed far too much of an emphasis on potential benefits in buying real estate and minimized costs and risks.
-The time finally seems ripe to treat the risks and costs as non-fictional elements that can easily outweigh potential benefits.
+The time finally seems ripe to treat the risks and costs as elements that can easily outweigh potential benefits.
 In other words, there are real risks and real expenses that must be examined in a balanced comparison of costs versus potential benefits.
 To make this cost-risk-benefit analysis even more complicated, the time line varies for these factors.
 Especially problematic is that many of the potential benefits (such as appreciation in value) do not kick in for several years while the risks and costs can materialize much more quickly.

 Reverse mortgages are another festering problem in Washington.
 It's enabled by the U.S. government.
 They're a "problematic" product for everybody -- the consumer and the mortgage servicer.— Chris Whalen (The Daily Ticker: Reverse Mortgages a "Festering Problem" Enabled by Government)